The 12-step recovery model can help treat behavioral addictions, too.

 What are the signs of problem gambling?
 Any behavior can be viewed as an addiction if someone is unable to stop despite obvious harm.
 Compulsive visits to a casino or to gambling websites, debt and denial are all warning signs.

 Treatment for gambling and other behavioral addictions is similar to that for substance use disorders.
 Cognitive behavioral therapy is an evidence-based treatment used to help problem gamblers.
 While no medication can ease cravings or withdrawal symptoms, the 12-step recovery model can help anyone with a behavioral disorder.

 Admitting the problem, seeking help from a treatment professional who can accurately assess and address co-occurring disorders such as anxiety or depression, and joining a recovery support group are keys to success.
 For some people, turning to a higher power is also vital.

 Ideally, a person’s family joins the recovery process, learning how best to support their loved one’s recovery.
 Family members do best when they have their own program of recovery.
-In some cases, such as Melissa Dale’s, people in recovery may need to separate themselves from friends or family members who seek to undermine their recovery.
+In some cases, people in recovery may need to separate themselves from friends or family members who seek to undermine their recovery.

 Gambling addiction is a major challenge.
 But with the right help and support, people who struggle with problem behaviors can find recovery and a new start in life.